 During the year ended December 31, 2021, the Company issued non-convertible bonds and convertible notes to Kreos.
-Non-convertible bonds and debt component of the convertible notes were initially recorded at fair value and subsequently measured at amortized cost.
+Non-convertible bonds and debt component of the convertible notes were initially recorded at fair value minus transaction costs and subsequently measured at amortized cost.